-Invest In Neighborhoods (IIN) is a division within the Office of Economic and Workforce Development (OEWD) that implements programs focused on neighborhood commercial district planning, management, safety, and vibrancy.
+Invest In Neighborhoods (IIN) is a division within OEWD that implements programs focused on neighborhood commercial district planning, management, safety, and vibrancy.
 The strategies deployed are intended to advance opportunities for all.
 The division implements programs and services with the support of community partners to increase quality of life and economic opportunities within neighborhoods and commercial corridors.
 IIN seeks to advance economic opportunities in the City's neighborhoods using strategies centered on diversity, equity, and inclusion to ensure increased quality of life and prosperity for all residents.